jucardwell/geog215/other_pages/assignment4.md

   Below this heading, add a code chunk.

 2. Map fire stations, emergency shelters, and hospitals using the function created above.
-For fire stations, map the "
+For fire stations, map the "staff" variable, for emergency shelters map the "capacity" variable, and for hospitals map the "hgenlic" variable (represents the number of available beds).

 ------------------------------------------------------------------------